 Preventing pollution from entering the watershed through marine debris education, trash cleanups, and inspiring behavioral change.

 What we do on land affects the health of our watersheds and ocean.
-The Healthy Watershed Initiative is changing people’s perspectives about litter and other sources of pollution.
+The Healthy Watersheds Initiative is changing people’s perspectives about litter and other sources of pollution.
 We help kids and adults understand that their ordinary, everyday decisions can improve the health of our watersheds, the San Francisco Bay and the entire Pacific Ocean.
 We advocate for policies to reduce the use of products like plastic bags and Styrofoam that too often end up in our waterways.
 We encourage “extended producer responsibility.”
 This strategy stops trash from entering our watersheds by requiring those who design, produce, or sell a product to minimize its environmental impact throughout the product’s life cycle.

-Volunteer driven clean-ups engage and educate communities on reducing the amount of waste entering our creeks, ocean, and watersheds.
+The Healthy Watersheds volunteer driven clean-ups engage and educate communities on reducing the amount of waste entering our creeks, ocean, and watersheds.
 Annual events such as Coastal Cleanup Day, Martin Luther King Jr. Day of Service, and Earth Day bring out thousands of volunteers from across the Bay Area to our shorelines and result in removal of hundreds, even thousands, of pounds of waste.
 We also hold cleanups in more ecologically sensitive areas, like riparian zones next to urban creeks and marshes, with smaller groups of dedicated volunteers.
 The Watershed Project’s involvement in local cleanups for two decades has generated a wealth of collected data on the amount and types of waste removed, a valuable resource for policy makers involved in trying to reduce pollution.

 Check our events page to find upcoming cleanups.